CLOSED CHURCHES WITHIN THE

 indicates a church/cemetery in Rush township on the north side of the

 road.
-There is a “Whittall
+There is a “Whittall Graveyard,

-Graveyard, McAllister Cemetery” on Teabury Lane, off
+McAllister Cemetery” on Teabury Lane, off PA 325 to

-this may or may not be the site.
+may not be the site.

 Historic Conference: